Dental Bonding in Springfield & Longmeadow, MA Composite Bonding Springfield

-Composite bonding at Taylor Street Dental in Springfield, MA, is an excellent method for correcting broken, misshapen, stained, or otherwise unsightly teeth.
+Composite bonding at Taylor Street Dental in Springfield, MA is an excellent method for correcting broken, misshapen, stained, or otherwise unsightly teeth.
 Dental bonding composites are materials made of acrylic resins with inorganic fillers, and containing photoinitiators.
 They are made to a paste-like consistency so that they can be sculpted to the proper shape.
 They contain various pigments which are matched to your tooth color, and they come in varying degrees of translucency, with careful attention paid to their polishability.

-Teeth Bonding Process
+The Teeth Bonding Process

 Composite tooth bonding is usually a one-visit procedure.
 First, the tooth is prepared by lightly roughening the area to be repaired, which usually doesn’t require any anesthetic.
 Next, the surface of the tooth is etched with a gel, and a treatment of bonding primers and resins are applied to the tooth.
 Lastly, the bonding composite is applied.

 Why Choose Taylor Street Dental?

-A caution to all cosmetic dentistry patients: While any general dentist can legally announce that they are a “cosmetic dentist”, and many dentists do white fillings, we recommend that anyone who wants cosmetic composite bonding only go to a dentist with extensive post-graduate training in cosmetic dentistry.
-The bonding techniques and artistry required to do composite bonding well are not required training of general dentists.
+A caution to all cosmetic dentistry patients: While any general dentist can legally announce that they are a “cosmetic dentist,” and many dentists do white fillings, we recommend that anyone who wants cosmetic composite bonding only go to a dentist with extensive post-graduate training in cosmetic dentistry.
+The dental bonding techniques and artistry required to do composite bonding well are not required training of general dentists.
 Composite bonding leaves teeth looking healthy and natural.